Melasma Treatment takes committment.

 Chemical peels can improve epidermal melasma, but choosing the best peel formulation and treatment protocol requires the utmost care.
 This is because the people who get melasma are usually more sensitive to UV rays and harsh chemicals - which can trigger hyperpigmentation.
 To learn more, read our blog post, 3 Types of Chemical Peels to Make Your Skin Radiant.

 Lasers should be a last resort because the heat that they generate can cause inflammation making melasma worse, especially in people with dark skin.

-Following are some of the SkinCeuticals products that work well on dark spots and hyperpigmentation.
+Following is a morning and evening skincare regimen.
+It includes some of the SkinCeuticals products that work well on dark spots & hyperpigmentation.

 - PHLORETIN CF - This serum combines 2% phloretin, 10% L-ascorbic acid, and 0.5% ferulic acid.
 Together, these ingredients provide advanced environmental protection to defend skin against the reactive molecules (including free radicals) known to cause cell damage.
 Phloretin CF has superior antioxidant capabilities and has been proven to correct existing damage from the inside out.

 - Provides advanced environmental protection against UVA and UVB radiation